zachleat/carouscroll/README.md

 This will update (and accessibly announce) a current status element with e.g. `Slide 1 of 10` text.

-For maximum styling flexibility, this element can be placed anywhere in the document and is tied by an `id` back to the parent scroller.
+For maximum flexibility, this element can be placed anywhere in the document and is tied by an `id` back to the parent scroller.

 ```html
 <output data-carousel-output="my-scroller"></output>